Antisemitism in China: People's Republic of China

-Reinders writes that modern Chinese stereotypes of Jews are based in positive generalizations more than negative ones.
-Some mass market books associate Jews with wealth-building.Jews are also praised for valuing education like Chinese, although this is often also framed competitively.
-Some scholars have stated that philosemitic stereotypes in China, which gained traction during the Reform and Opening Up period, often turn antisemitic when they are no longer considered useful to official narratives.
+Throughout the 1990s and early 2000s, Chinese stereotypes of Jews were mostly philosemitic, according to academic Yang Meng.
+Some mass market books have associated Jews with wealth-building.Jews have also been praised for valuing education like Chinese, although this is often also framed competitively.
+Some scholars have noted that philosemitic stereotypes in China, which gained traction during the Reform and Opening Up period, turned antisemitic when they were no longer considered useful to official narratives.

-Hongbing Song, a Chinese-American IT consultant and amateur historian, published the Currency Wars series, believing Jewish financiers controlled the international banking systems since the era of Napoleon.
+Hongbing Song, a Chinese-American IT consultant and amateur historian, published the Currency Wars series starting in 2007, believing Jewish financiers controlled the international banking systems since the era of Napoleon.
 Song also says in his book that the key functions of the Federal Reserve have been ultimately controlled by five private banks, including Citibank, all of which have maintained "close ties" with the Rothschild family, one Jewish group that led to the 1997 Asian financial crisis.
 The book became a bestseller and even has been read by some high ranking Chinese officials.

 According to surveys which were conducted by the Anti-Defamation League in 2014, roughly 20 percent of Chinese people have a negative attitude towards Jews, and the older people are, the more likely they are to have a negative perception of Jews.
 Since 2015, descendants of the Kaifeng Jews have come under government pressure and suspicion.

 During the 2019–2020 Hong Kong protests, state-owned newspaper Ta Kung Pao published antisemitic George Soros conspiracy theories, displaying Soros, a Jew, as a reptile in collusion with Jimmy Lai.

 The May 2021 events in Gaza precipitated Chinese state-run media invoking antisemitic tropes and sentiments, encouraged by top Chinese diplomats, and rehashed by well-known Chinese political commentators.
 In particular, Israel's embassy in Beijing accused China Global Television Network (CGTN) of "blatant antisemitism" when it broadcast a program during the 2021 Israel–Palestine crisis, in which host Zheng Junfeng claimed that Jews were in control of global finances and that "powerful lobbies" of Jews were responsible for the U.S. government's support for Israel.

 In September 2021, BYD was criticized for appointing Lu Kewen, an online influencer known for spreading antisemitic tropes, as a spokesperson for the company.
 Political blogger Sima Nan's Weibo channel spread the notion that Jews colluded with the Empire of Japan to establish a Jewish homeland on Chinese territory during the Second Sino-Japanese War in what has been termed the Fugu Plan, which purported that "Jewish capitalists" are puppeteering Western powers to contain China's rise.